 Don’t forget to offer your help (never underestimate this.
-It’s one of the most important things I learned in my life – Help someone for free and it can only benefit you – with hundred times bigger value).
+It’s one of the most important things I learned in my life – Help someone for free, and it can only benefit you – with a hundred times bigger value).

-Every one to two weeks reach out to them with messages, and ask them:
+Every one to two weeks reaches out to them with messages, and ask them:

 How are you doing these days?

 Since the last time we spoke together, I have done a little research about [the problem]